08162021-dotnet-uta/P2_CafeAPI/README.md

 - Placing orders
 - Viewing past orders
 ### Todo list
-- Customer leave product review and rating
+- Customer can leave product reviews and ratings
-- Customer ubmit product subscriptions (needed because not using API call which provides product description, call takes too long)
+- Customer can submit product subscriptions (needed because not using API call which provides product description, call takes too long)
 - Administrator to monitor customer-generated content
 - Incentivize users to write professional descriptions by giving them vouchers to use on our site
 ## Getting started